IanTeda/old.hugo.ianteda.com/content/blog/2017-06-10-rule-13-good-questions.md

 When getting to know people and building relationships open-ended questions about them are a great way to build rapport.
 After all, we all love talking about ourselves.

-## The 5 Why’s
+#### The 5 Why’s

-> If you do not ask the right questions, you do not get the right answers.
-A question asked in the right way often points to its own answer. <br/><cite>— Edward Hodnett</cite>
+{{< blockquote quote="If you do not ask the right questions, you do not get the right answers.
+A question asked in the right way often points to its own answer." author="Edward Hodnett">}}

 Toddlers love to ask why, over and over and over again.
 And so should you.
 Often the root cause to a problem can be found in the fifth why[^5whys].
 Start by defining the problem, then ask: